NieneB/InternshipReport/index.md

 ##Cultural heritage data & GIS
 There is a big relevance of using geospatial data and geo information systems for the field of cultural heritage conservation purposes.
 (Droj, 2010) Explained here are several reasons why a GIS system is beneficial for digitalizing CH data;
 One, digitalizing CH data in a web GIS system can serve the goal to preserve the CH, by presenting the digital records in the form of focusing on its relation to place.
 Geographical information systems have proved their potential to present and exploit cultural heritage data.
-(Karavia & Georgopoulos, 2013; Meyer et al., 2007)
 Second, such a system can be used for research aims.
-(Karavia & Georgopoulos, 2013) Implementing analysis on the spatial correlation of the CH data.
-The geographical relation and connection among various cultural heritages can be studied as well as the evolution through time and space and relationships between different datasets.((Karavia & Georgopoulos, 2013; Lai, Luo, & Zhang, 2012) So GIS can help to correlate and exploit heritage spatial relations and enrich the knowledge already existing.
-(Karavia & Georgopoulos, 2013)
+Implementing analysis on the spatial correlation of the CH data.
+The geographical relation and connection among various cultural heritages can be studied as well as the evolution through time and space and relationships between different datasets.
+So GIS can help to correlate and exploit heritage spatial relations and enrich the knowledge already existing.
+(Droj, 2010; Karavia & Georgopoulos, 2013;  Lai, Luo, & Zhang, 2012; Meyer et al., 2007)
 This is also the third and the main goal of the Heritage & Location [H&L] project, enriching current datasets, by linking it in space and time to other datasets, which do not contain exact location data but do contain a sense of place in the thematic data description.
 By doing so, it is possible to improve the information access and improve the richness of the existing data of cultural heritage institutions. (“erfgoedenlocatie.nl,” n.d.)
 Assumption is that the place referred to in historical documents, probably refer to the identical real-world place if they are related in name.

 Digitalizing heritage as linked data contains the following key aspects: